jipp/sonoffTH/README.md

 * start WiFi gui when bottom pressed during startup
 * react better when mqtt broker is not responding
 * add last will for mqtt
+* parameter the OTA
+* CI for Project

 ## Additional files
 -